-- 1) Evaluate the integrated effects of fungicide treatment and genetic resistance on FHB and DON in all major grain classes, with emphasis on a new (non-DMI) fungicide, Miravis Ace; - 2) Compare the efficacy of Miravis Ace when applied at heading or at anthesis to that of standard anthesis application of Prosaro® or Caramba®; - 3) Generate data to further quantify the economic benefit of FHB/DON management strategies - 4) Develop more robust "best-management practices" for FHB and DON; and - 5) Generate data to validate and advance the development of FHB and DON risk prediction models.
+- 1) Evaluate the integrated effects of fungicide treatment and genetic resistance on FHB and DON in all major grain classes, with emphasis on a new (non-DMI) fungicide, Miravis Ace; - 2) Compare the efficacy of Miravis Ace when applied at early heading or at anthesis to that of standard anthesis application of Prosaro® or Caramba®; - 3) Generate data to further quantify the economic benefit of FHB/DON management strategies - 4) Develop more robust "best-management practices" for FHB and DON; and - 5) Generate data to validate and advance the development of FHB and DON risk prediction models.

 In Minnesota we plan to follow the standard protocol as developed by the CP, with modifications as necessary to accomplish the work in Minnesota.
-We plan to establish the integrated management trial (IM) and the uniform fungicide trial (UFT) as outlined in the standard protocol for both spring wheat and barley, with the field experiments to be established at two locations, St Paul and Crookston in Minnesota.
+We plan to establish the integrated management trial (IM) and the uniform fungicide trial (UFT) as outlined in the standard protocol for spring wheat, with the field experiments to be established at two Minnesota locations, Saint Paul and Crookston.